-- Sec.
+Sec.
 6. Staff assistance.
 Resolved: That, notwithstanding Joint Rule 353, the Legislative Council shall provide necessary staffing services to the commission, except that Legislative Council staff support is not authorized when the Legislature is in regular or special session.

-The commission may invite the Department of Economic and Community Development, the Public Utilities Commission, the Office of the Public Advocate, the Governor's Energy Office and the Efficiency Maine Trust and other appropriate agencies of State Government to provide additional staff support or assistance to the commission. - Sec.
+Sec.
 7. Report.
-Resolved: That, no later than December 4, 2019, the commission shall submit a report that includes its findings and recommendations, including suggested legislation, to the Second Regular Session of the 129th Legislature.
+Resolved: That, no later than December 4, 2019, the commission shall submit a report to the Joint Standing Committee on Energy, Utilities and Technology that includes its findings and recommendations, including suggested legislation.
+The report may consider a review of economically efficient and effective implementation approaches for energy storage targets.
 The suggested legislation must include, but is not limited to, adopting procurement targets for the State for energy storage systems, both behind a customer meter and connected to transmission and distribution facilities, if proven beneficial for ratepayers in the cost-benefit analysis under section 5.